 With instant access to product information online, today’s customers are more knowledgeable than ever before.
-“The idea of a retail employee simply being there to look up a SKU, find a price, offer a little bit of product knowledge – there’s really not much utility in that anymore.” said Stephens.
-In the wake of this new normal, a new type of associate has emerged – an associate with a deep understanding of their organization’s missions and values, who really embodies their company’s brand.
+“The idea of a retail employee simply being there to look up a SKU, find a price, offer a little bit of product knowledge—there’s really not much utility in that anymore.”
+In the wake of this new normal, a new type of associate has emerged—an associate with a deep understanding of their organization’s missions and values, who really embodies their company’s brand.

 Stephens noted Sephora as a company who has done a tremendous job of empowering their employees to own the delivery of the in-store experience.
 Sephora’s stores provide an emotionally connected experience, where customers can talk to associates who live and breathe the brand and have extensive product knowledge.
 They’ve encouraged their associates to become true experts through Sephora University, daily training, and launching in-store tech for their consultants to use with customers.

-When it comes to crafting a differentiated in-store experience, you may be wondering where to start.
+When it comes to crafting a unique in-store experience, you may be wondering where to start.
 Below, Stephens shares five characteristics he’s seen successful brands employ to deliver a “super” in-store experience.

-2. Create unique experiences – Successful companies look at the pain points within in-store customer experiences and look to completely redesign these buying experiences.
-As Stephens notes, “if every category has its typical script, great brands change the script.”
+2. Create unique experiences: Successful companies look at the pain points in the customer experience and look to completely redesign these in-store experiences—“if every category has its typical script, great brands change the script.”

-3. Personalization – From hyper-customization of products to a meaningful conversation with an associate, “you always feel with great brands that there’s some element of the experience that was just for you that day,” Stephens explains.
+3. Personalization: From hyper-customization of products to a meaningful conversation with an associate, “you always feel with great brands that there’s some element of the experience that was just for you that day”.

 4. Surprise – “Great brands surprise you with something that you didn’t anticipate,” adds Stephens.

-5. Repeatability – A consistent experience is crucial to the execution of your organization’s brand promise.
+5. Repeatability: A consistent experience is crucial to the execution of your organization’s brand promise.
 “Tremendous brands don’t just train their people, they rehearse.
 They practice.
-It’s like a Cirque De Soleil performance, and they nail it every time,” explains Stephens.
+It’s like a Cirque De Soleil performance, and they nail it every time.”